 This observation suggests a natural definition for radians.
-In both cases, the arc-length is proportional to the radius which implies that ratio of arc-length to radius is the equal.
+In both cases, the arc length is proportional to the radius which implies that the ratio of arc length to radius is equal.
 This is stated more formally in math notation as:

-This relationship gives us the definition of radians: A radian angle is equivalent to the ratio of arc-length to radius, as shown in the equation below.
+This relationship gives us the definition of radians: A radian angle is equivalent to the ratio of arc length to the radius, as shown in the equation below.
 Since radians measure ratio this is why they are referred to as a “dimensionless unit” or having a “radius-invariant” property.